neurobotics-sci/neurobotics-biological-substrate/README.md

 5. A Potpourri of Thoughts Regarding the Bubo Architecture

-Current Neurobotics LLC Research & Development work is completely withheld, except for a couple of hints for the astute reader *wink*.
+Current Neurobotics LLC Research & Development work is completely withheld, except for a couple of hints for the astute reader.

 Section 1.
 Introduction
 =======================